cwesterhold/liquidsoft_components/README.md

 ---Currently in beta testing---
 ---Please use with caution until we get to 1.0.0---

 A lightweight but complete component package to get your flutter project off the ground.

-Want to implement both Material and Cupertino designs in your app?
-We have taken the stress and work out of it.

-Just call on of our components and it will return the correct design for you.
+Provides a large set of useful functions, wrapped into a single service, along with dynamic Cupertino/Material widgets based on device platform.

 Works with: iOS, Android, Web, macOS and all other flutter platforms

-Includes the following;
+Documentation: Find a complete set of documentation on our website - https://liquidsoft.io/flutter-components/

+## Features
 - HTTP Caller with error handling
     - Get, Post, Delete, Patch
     - Checks for connectivity on timeout (timeout set on init)